-The first of the five health domain indicators shows years of potential life lost, which is calculated as a three year age standardised measure of mortality before the age of 75.
-This figure has not yet been calculated for the periods ending in 2019 or 2020.
+The first of the health domain indicators shows years of potential life lost, which is calculated as a three year age standardised measure of mortality before the age of 75.

 The second measure looked at the proportion of people receiving benefits as a result of ill health (a sub-set of those identified on the previous page).